6.9. Query Properties¶

 As explained above, GeoMesa uses cost-based query planning to determine the best index for a given query.

-If cost-based query planning is not working as desired, the legacy heuristic-based query
+unusual data distributions.
+If heuristic-based query planning is not working as desired, stat-based query

 Stats uses cost-based planning;